rechenplan/fruityos/README.md

 # build instructions

-	1. Run init.sh to install all required software and clone required repositories.
+	1. Run init.sh to install all required software
-	2. Run build.sh to build all required repositories and create floppy image.
+	2. Run build.sh to build
 	3. Run run.sh to run in qemu.

 # memory map